Pedicure area ideas

 My experience with pedicure setups

-When I was first starting, I worked in a salon that multiple clients could receive pedicures at the same time.
-It was a bench-style of set up.
-I quickly discovered the advantages and disadvantages of this type of bench-style custom set up.
+When I was first starting, I worked in a salon where multiple clients could receive pedicures simultaneously.
+It was a bench-style of setup.
+I quickly discovered the advantages and disadvantages of this bench-style custom setup.

-The tubs were beautiful, but when the plumbing went on one; they all had to be shut down.
+The tubs were beautiful, but they all had to be shut down when the plumbing broke on one.
 The sinks were easy to clean, but the bubbling jets were not.
-There were special products you need to use on them.
+There were unique cleaning products you needed to use on them.